Ultra X England

 Medical support throughout the event

-Therapists (osteopaths, physiotherapists, sports masseurs) in training
+Therapists (osteopaths, physiotherapists, sports massage therapists) in training

 Fully stocked aid stations on the course and hot water for meal preparation at the campsite